This document is supposed to explain basics about accessibility issues and give guidelines for contributions to OTRS.

 <label for="date">Date:</label><input type="text" name="date" id="date"/>

 Goal: Allow the user to perform all interactions just by using the keyboard.

-- Rule: For interactions, always use elements that can receive focus, such as
+Rule: For interactions, always use elements that can receive focus,

 Goal: Make dynamic changes known to the user.